 - Select the desired Presets .csv patch set to use

 - The ColourSpace ZRO patch window will run through the selected Presets patch set, plotting the results on the various graphs

 (While profiling it is possible to change the selected graphs to view)

-- After profiling is complete the various graphs can be inspected in further detail, zooming into them, quickly and easily displaying the accuracy/errors of the display, including a double click on any CIE graph plot-point to see colour details in the Zoom and RGB Bars widgets, pop-up point info box, etc
+- After profiling is complete the various graphs can be inspected in further detail, zooming into them, quickly and easily displaying the accuracy/errors of the display, including a double click on plot-point to see colour details in the Zoom and RGB Bars widgets, pop-up point info box, etc

 PGenerator can be used with ColourSpace ZRO to enable profiling and verification of any screen parameters on any connected device.

 As PGenerator can be controlled directly by ColourSpace ZRO it can generate any required colour patches, either as a managed Presets sequence for automated profiling, or manually selected values via the sliders, for manual display calibration adjustment, on any HDMI connected display.

 Continue Initial Display Setup

 Any errors within the profile graphs shows inaccurate calibration, and helps define the areas of the display that need looking at, including turning off Display Modes that can cause serious accuracy issues.